 All Bidders may present and describe a justification for their need for start-up funding.
 Bidders shall list out their start-up costs and provide a detailed justification for the funding in Section D. Start-up funding is limited to a one-time $50,000 amount per Service Area.
 Start-up costs will not be included as part of the Cost Proposal scoring.
 Also note that incentive payments are not included in the Cost Proposal.

 Total Points Assigned to Pricing: Five (5) points.

+Scoring of Bidder Presentations

+The evaluation team will evaluate Bidder presentations.
+The total points for presentations are calculated by using the evaluation team’s raw score (between 0-4) for the presentation, divided by the maximum raw score (4), multiplied by the presentation’s assigned weight (3).
+The Bidder presentation points will be allocated to the Bidder’s Proposal regardless of Service Areas covered.

+Total Points Assigned to Bidder Presentations: Three (3) points.

-Total Points Possible for Technical and Cost Proposals: One hundred (100) points.
+Total Points Possible for Technical Proposals, Cost Proposals, and Bidder Presentations: One hundred (100) points.

+4.4 Shortlisting.

+If presentations of Bid Proposals are requested, presentations may be limited to Bidders within a competitive range as determined at the sole discretion of the Agency.
+The competitive range will comprise the most highly rated Proposals, and Bidders outside this range will be removed from further consideration.
+The Agency reserves the right to create a short list of Bidders within the competitive range regardless of whether the Agency requests Bidder presentations.

-4.4 Recommendation of the Evaluation Committee.
+4.5 Recommendation of the Evaluation Committee.